Screenwriting Structure Series Part 2 by The Unknown Screenwriter

-that most if not all screenplays really should have if they have a prayer of moving further
+Screenwriting Structure Part 1 discussed those elements (shall we call them DRAMATIC ELEMENTS?) that most if not all screenplays really should have if they have a prayer of moving further up the screenplay development chain.

 Does that mean you can't write a screenplay that does not contain these elements?